x2on/gradle-spoon-plugin/README.md

 ## License

-gradle-hockeyapp-plugin is available under the MIT license.
+gradle-spoon-plugin is available under the MIT license.
 See the LICENSE file for more info.